-This Masala Aloo recipe is the one of the most popular searches on my blog since many years!
-Inspired from a Sanjeev Kapoor recipe, it is one of my favourite ways to cook potatoes.
+This Masala Aloo recipe is one of the most popular posts on my blog, bringing in millions of visitors over the years.
+It is also one of my favourite ways to cook potatoes.
 Try this super simple recipe and you will LOVE how it turns out.

-And what I remember from this recipe was one unique technique which I had never seen or read about before.
-To know what that is, you will have to go read through the entire post.
+What stood out in this recipe was one unique technique which I had never tried or seen before.
+To know what that is, you will have to go read through the entire post 😍

 Potatoes, who doesn’t love them?
 It is the absolute basic ingredient across cuisines in the world.
 It is one of the first dishes I learnt to cook.
 You might think it is utterly impossible to mess up a potato dish.
-But look at these culinary competitions like Masterchef Australia and you realise how much thought and process goes into making a simple dish like mashed potatoes.
+But, a look at cooking reality shows like Masterchef Australia and you realise how much thought and skill goes into making a simple dish like mashed potatoes.

 Potatoes are the sponges of the culinary world.
 They absorb most flavours beautifully, go with any vegetable most amicably and you need to work really hard to make a potato taste BAD!